Lomzem/CSUChicoNotes/RELS-110/rels-final/rels-final.typ

 /*
 Paragraph 4: Meditation
 */
 Living in this simplistic and bare manner allows Buddhist followers to devote more time towards another crucial aspect of becoming an arhat: meditation.
-Members of the _sangha_ wake up early every day almost constantly practicing meditation @mindful-way.
+Monks view meditation as a way to "live happily and peacefully" and to learn how to "be in harmony with the way things are in nature" @mindful-way.
+Meditation is such a crucial component of _sangha_ life that members of the _sangha_ wake up early every day almost constantly practicing meditation @mindful-way.

 /*
-Paragraph 6: Sangha and Ultimate Goal
+Paragraph 5: Sangha and Ultimate Goal
 - Connect meditation and vinaya to need for extensive meditation and ascetic discipline to become arhat */
+Ultimately, the main goal of Therevada Buddhism is to escape the reincarnation cycle of suffering and achieve _nirvana_.
+Joining the _sangha_ is a requirement to becoming an _arhat_ because it provides the correct environment to practice discipline and gain understanding.
+Through the _Vinaya_ and its restrictions on daily life, monks learn and practice this self-control.
+Through the constant meditation encouraged in the _sangha_, monks gain the harmony and peace needed to end their suffering.
+In other words, the _sangha_ remains to be a crucial step in pursuing the ultimate goal of attaining _nirvana_ in Therevada Buddhism.